carevicm/arbutuscollege-react-coding/React_component/README.md

 The console in your browser should not show any error or warning
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_component
 File: task_1/dashboard/src/App/App.js, task_1/dashboard/src/App/App.test.js

-3/3 pts
+3/2 pts
 2. Handling Events
 mandatory
 Create a new handing event